erluko/flowgridviz/README.md

 `BASE`.
 All API urls will be relative to that. **Be certain to use the proper scheme (http/https) or there will be silent errors**

+If the digest header is signed (currently required only when adding or updating input sources) the digest used must be 'SHA', 'SHA-256', or 'SHA-512'.
+No other hashing algorithms are supported.

 Verify authentication works
 ---------------------------